When You Can't Stand Your Kid's Friend's Parents (page 2)

 - The 10 Worst Parents on TV and in the Movies

-- How to Deal With Your Kid's Annoying Friend
+- Living With Your Child's Imaginary Friend

 Your child has great news: He made a new friend!
 Soon you and the friend's parents make plans to spend an afternoon playing at their house.
 You like the child – he's polite, engaging and your son enjoys his company.